joshLong145/Open-House.io/README.md

-# open-house.io
+# Open-House.io
 ![CI](https://github.com/joshLong145/housingDataScrape/workflows/Node.js%20CI/badge.svg)

-## Overview
-Applicattion for scraping housing / apartment rental data from multiple origins through extendable data  transformers.
-MongoDB is used for data persistance.
+Allows for data injest from multiple origins to document store based persistence layer.

+Currenly the transformers for site layouts are statically included

-### support the following origins
+### supports the following layouts

     * Zillow
     * ApartmentsDotCom

 ## Configuring
+Create a new `.env` at root of repository.
-see `env_sample` for
+See `env_sample` for defaults.

-### Running
-Prebuilt artifacts are included, to run the api execute the following `node dist/index.js <path to configuration file>`.
-API can also be run from the included docker file. port specified should be forwarded out of the container.

-### Building
+## Building
+Depedencies should be installed before building.
-`npm run build` will run the tsc and output files to the `dist` directory. please see above foor instructions on how to run.
+`npm run build` will run the tsc and output files to the `dist` directory.

+See `tsconfig.json` for specific configuration settings.

+## Developing
+We now support development within containers. see `.devcontainer`

+requires both Docker, and Docker-Compose